creame/joinchat/README.txt

 = Settings are not saved when using emojis =

 To save emojis site database must use utf8mb4 encoding.
-If settings are not saved when using emojis, add this code in yout theme functions.php:
+If settings are not saved when using emojis, add this code in your theme functions.php:

 `add_filter( 'sanitize_text_field', 'wp_encode_emoji' );`